7 modules/ 9 days

 Module 2 – Project Management Foundation (1 day)

 With or without direct project management experience, attendees will gain a unique perspective on how projects are created, managed, and executed.
 This module will address the five core stages of the project management process: Initiation, Planning, Execution, Monitoring/Control, and Closure and the relationship between them.
-It will also introduce each of the critical documents created in the project management process: Stakeholder Analysis, Project Charter, Budget, Work Breakdown Structure (WBS), Role and Responsibility Assignment, Project Communications Plan, Risk Matrix and Project Schedule, identifying how each is used in practice with detailed instructions as to how they will be used in this course.
+It will also introduce each of the critical documents created in the project management process: Stakeholder Analysis, Project Charter, Budget, Work Breakdown Structure (WBS), Role and Responsibility Assignment, Project Communications Plan, Risk Matrix and Project Schedule, identifying how each is used in practice with detailed instructions on how they will be used in this course.
 We will look at the three critical elements of every project during the start-up phase and build on the business case, which we will start to develop before the project is even started.
 We also address the common project management obstacles in the engineering field and lay a foundation for the modules that follow.
-There will also be a brief review of online engineering management tools to help you decide which to use, or how to use your existing project management system better.
+A brief review of online engineering management tools follows to help you decide which to use, or how to use your existing project management system better.